Main, Veggie

 Tortang talong

-As with most egg dishes, tortang talong is mainly eaten for breakfast in the Philippines, usually paired with rice, banana ketchup as a dip, and maybe even some salad.
+As with most egg dishes, tortang talong is mainly eaten for breakfast in the Philippines, usually paired with rice, banana ketchup as a dip, and maybe even some salad on the side.

 While it is considered a main dish, it works great as a side dish or as an appetizer as well.
-You can pair this torta with whatever you desire, some of my favorites being protein (like shrimp or beef) or other vegetables (like mushrooms, cucumbers, and tomatoes).
+You can pair this torta with whatever you desire, some of my favorites being protein (like shrimp or beef) or other vegetables (like cucumbers and tomatoes).

 Tortang Talong (Filipino Eggplant Omelette)